sawyerpayne/7skies/README.md

     -X to delete save

     -E to spawn enemy ship

+    -Escape to pause